 The psychology major will consist of a minimum of 50 hours of psychology courses numbered 300 or above.
-The student electing a major in psychology has a choice of four options.
+The student electing to major in psychology has a choice of four options.

-The General - Experimental option is recommended for students wishing to go on to graduate study.
-The student must take the following core courses: PG 350, PG 418, PG 420, and the specialty courses PG 310, PG 312, PG 419, PG 421, PG 430 and 10 hours of elective psychology courses for a total of 50 hours.
+The General-Experiemental option is recommended for students wishing to go on to graduate study.
+The student must take the core courses and the specialty courses PG 310, PG 312, PG 419, PG 421, PG 430 and 10 hours of elective psychology courses for a total of 50 hours.

-The Applied-Industrial option is recommended for students wishing employment after their undergraduate education, or while they pursue graduate study.
-The students must take the following core corses: PG 350, PG 418, PG 420; and the specialty courses PG 314, either PG 324 or PG 325, PG 514, PG 515, and PG 526; and 10 hours of elective psychology courses for a total of 50 hours.
+The Applied-Industrial option is recommended for students wishing employment after their undergraduate education, or while they pursue School of Sciences 163 graduate study.
+The students must take the core courses and the specialty courses PG 314, either PG 324 or PG 325, PG 414, PG 415, and PG 426; and 10 hours of elective psychology courses for a total of 50 hours.

-The Behavior Modification option is recommended for students wishing employment after their undergraduate education.
-The students must take the following core courses: PG 350, PG 418, PG 420; and specialty courses PG 312, PG 419, PG 512, PG 513 (to be repeated); and 10 elective hours of psychology courses for a total of 50 hours.
+Behavior Modification option is recommended for students wishing employment after their undergraduate education.
+The students must take the core courses and specialty courses PG 312, PG 419, PG 412, PG 413 (to be repeated); and 10 elective hours of psychology courses for a total of 50 hours.

 The Pre-Clinical option is recommended for students wishing to pursue graduate training in clinical psychology.
-The student must complete the specialty courses PG 317, PG 318, PG 323, PG 515, PG 518 and 10 hours of elective psychology courses for a total of 50 hours.
+The student must take the core courses and the specialty courses PG 317, PG 318, PG 323, PG 415, PG 418 and 10 hours of elective psychology courses for a total of 50 hours.